 As in most states, prostitution is deemed as an offense in Minnesota and those who solicit or traffic others to act as prostitutes face greater penalties than prostitutes and their patrons do.
 Under Minnesota law prostitution is essentially defined as engaging, or agreeing to engage in, sexual penetration or sexual contact for hire and being charged with such an offense can be a very serious matter, as well as deeply embarrassing.
 Engaging in prostitution with an adult prostitute is a misdemeanor offense and if found guilty there is a minimum fine of $500 and even the possibility of 90 days in jail.
 Making sure you have a solid Minneapolis criminal defense attorney defending you in court is critical, so call Gerald Miller today!

 Sex Crimes in Minnesota

 There are a number of different charges that can fall under the category of “Sex Crimes”.
 These can include charges ranging from sexual abuse, sexual harassment, indecent exposure, sexual assault, internet sex crimes or rape.
 According to Minnesota law, there are five degrees of Criminal Sexual Conduct.
 First degree is the most severe with five the least.
 A number of varying factors must be taken into account when defining what degree of Criminal Sexual Conduct your case may fall under.

-In any situation, Gerald Miller can provide you with the information and reassurance that you need in your case.
+In any situation, Minneapolis Criminal Defense attorney, Gerald Miller can provide you with the information and reassurance that you need in your case.